 Although the pandemic is officially over Covid has not gone away so some events may still get cancelled or curtailed so please make sure you contact the event organisers before making any plans for 2023 especially if travelling from afar!

 If you do visit please respect our Town and please leave nothing but footprints in the sand when you depart.

 There are seven beautiful sandy bays in and around Broadstairs, each providing a slightly different character.
 Here are just a few pictures of each bay starting with - Botany Bay.

 Next is Kingsgate Bay with its caves in the chalk cliffs and the Captain Digby public house overlooking one side of the bay.
 Parking here is difficult although it is a short walk from Joss Bay where there is a large car park.

 Joss Bay is very popular, especially with both surfers (when wind & tide is right) and sun seekers.
 It has a large car park and is patrolled by lifeguards during the main season.
 It is situated just below the North Foreland Lighthouse.
-See The Big Chill for surfing information.
-Also the Joss Bay website.
+There is a Surf School located here for details see the Joss Bay Surf School website.

 The next as we move south Stone Bay, a popular bay with visitors and locals alike.
 It can be reached from either of two sets of steps down the cliffs, or by walking along the promenade from Viking Bay.
 It is also famous as the setting for the John Buchan book 'The 39 Steps'.